snehpalkaur/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

+What is Distributed Tracing and how it is different form Observability?

+*Distributed tracing is a specific technique for tracking requests through a distributed system, while observability is a broader concept that includes various techniques and tools for understanding and troubleshooting complex systems*

 > 📝 *Throughout the course of this week, I acquired knowledge on distributed tracing and its implementation using various platforms such as Honeycomb, AWS X-Ray, and Rollbar.
 Additionally, I successfully configured Cloudwatch to monitor the traces within the application.*

 ## Instrument backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider